Paul Michaud, Esq., Executive Director & Founder

 Kent is a renewable and alternative energy-industry professional with over 15 years of experience developing successful projects for commercial, industrial and municipal building owners.
-Kent is currently Director of Business Development for Solect Energy, one of New England’s largest commercial solar solution providers, with full-service offerings from project design and financing through system installation, monitoring, and lifetime services.
+Kent currently leads Sales & Project Engineering at Kinsley Energy Systems.
+Prior to Kinsley, Kent was the Director of Business Development for Solect Energy, one of New England’s largest commercial solar solution providers, with full-service offerings from project design and financing through system installation, monitoring, and lifetime services.
 Prior to joining Solect, Kent was Director of Sales and Marketing for Doosan Fuel Cell, a leading manufacturer of fuel cell combined-heat-and-power (CHP) systems.
 Kent’s project development expertise includes all types of CHP solutions (fuel cells, microturbines, and engine-based systems), organic Rankine cycle (ORC) waste-heat-to-electricity systems, and commercial solar solutions.
 Kent is a graduate of Massachusetts Institute of Technology with bachelor’s and master’s degrees in Mechanical Engineering, and holds a master’s degree in Energy Management from New York Institute of Technology.
 Kent is a Certified Energy Manager (CEM) and has been trained in carbon accounting.

 Director of Business Development, M+W Energy